waym0reom3ga/Polymede/README.md

 Polymede is a self-improving AI agent built **100% in Rust** from the ground up.
 It inherits the architectural DNA of the Autolycus ecosystem while shedding its Python dependency, rewriting every subsystem in a language chosen for safety, speed, and fearless concurrency.

-In Greek myth, the Polymedes were the wise nurses of Zeus — learned, all-knowing, the daughters of Themis (divine law).
+In Greek myth, the Polymedes were the wise nurses of Zeus.
+Learned, all-knowing, the daughters of Themis (divine law).
 This agent is named for that legacy: a daughter of Autolycus, raised on hard-won lessons, designed to remember everything and do it right.

 ---